vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 The `--broad-cutoff` argument is a p-value for a test determining whether to merge neighbouring peaks.

-To be repeated for each experimental condition in the analysis.
+To be run for each experimental condition in the analysis.

 ### 5.3) Merging replicate peaks

-When peaks are called on multiple biological replicates of the same condition, we may want to construct a consensus of marked regions between them.
+When peaks are called on multiple biological replicates of the same condition, we may want to construct a consensus of marked regions between them with a single set of coordinates for the regions marked in both replicates.

-Between two replicates, this can be done, using [this script](mergeOverlappingRegions.md), which selects the regions out of each set that intersect any region of the other set so that a minimum proportion of either region is overlapped by the other and merges any overlapping regions out of the resulting selection.
+Between two replicates, this can be done, using the [mergeOverlappingRegions.sh](mergeOverlappingRegions.md) script, which selects the regions out of each set that intersect any region of the other set so that a minimum proportion of either region is overlapped by the other and merges any overlapping regions out of the resulting selection.
 The value of the `-l` argument should be a number between 0 and 1.

 **Example command to merge overlapping peaks out of two replicates:**
 ```shell